 As you may be aware, the City of Langford has sued the owners of the Devils Army leased property for bylaw violations, owners who are now trying to sell the property.
 Maybe this whole zoning plan rescues Stew and us from his mismanagement, but I have my doubts especially when Stew runs around making idiotic comments like this, “Young said that if the clubhouse hadn’t been located near a school or placed prominently in a residential area, the city might have turned a blind eye to zoning infractions.“

 I’m sure that will play out well in court, having the mayor say he would turn a blind eye.
-Now all the defense has to do is grab some other Stew quotes wherein he says that he is not concerned about the bikers, but about the other attacks on women that are not related to the bikers and wherein he says the bikers don’t represent a threat to women or children.
+Now all the defense has to do is grab some other Stew quotes wherein he says that he is not concerned about the bikers, but about the other attacks on women that are not related to the bikers.
+How about quotes wherein he says the bikers don’t represent a threat to women or children?
 Stew, there is a reason why lawyers tell their clients to keep their mouth shut before court.

 Readers Have Told Me That The “41” Signs Are Now Down; This Is NOT a Sign of Victory; Do You Remember What I Told You?

-“The show of solidarity in the ride and party will not be meant to impress the public; it will only be meant to impress other gangs and the independents, and will soon be forgotten by the public, but will be constantly on the minds of the other gangs as they fight for territory.”
+“The show of solidarity in the ride and party will not be meant to impress the public.
+It will only be meant to impress other gangs and the independents.
+The public will soon forget it.
+However, it will be constantly on the minds of the other gangs as they fight for territory.”

-The Devils Army does NOT care that it lost its “41” signs.
-Those signs served their purpose in announcing to the unaffiliated street dealers and to the other gangs that their days of running with free reign in Gangford had come to an end.
+They sent a message to the unaffiliated street dealers and to the other gangs.
+The signs said their days of running with free reign in Gangford had come to an end.
 Those other gangsters and dealers now know that the Hells Angels have come to claim Langford.
+In fact the only person in Langford who appears not to get it is that fool, Stew Young.

-Stew will probably be out there touting it as a victory.
-It is no victory; it is simply a loss that he is incapable of recognizing.
+Stew will probably be out there touting the sign removal as a victory.
+It is no victory.
+It is simply a loss that he is incapable of recognizing.

-The Possible Solution For Gangford Is To Somehow Get Stew To Start Telling The Truth And Focusing On Langford’s Crime Problems Instead Of His Own Public Image, Then:
+The Possible Solution For Gangford Is To Somehow Get Stew To Start Telling The Truth.
+He Needs To Focus On Langford’s Crime Problems Instead Of On His Own Public Image

-- The portion of the West Shore RCMP which is presently assigned to Langford should be absorbed into those other West Shore communities, effectively beefing up the police numbers within those municipalities, something that is required of them now that Stew has caused them to be threatened.
-As an added bonus, the Members consolidated into the other West Shore communities would already be familiar with the areas, the residents and a large number of the drug dealers and other criminals with whom they would be dealing.
+The portion of the West Shore RCMP which is presently assigned to Langford should be absorbed into those other West Shore communities.
+This would effectively beef up the police numbers within those municipalities.
+This is something that is required of them anyhow now that Stew has caused them to be threatened.
+As an added bonus, the Members consolidated into the other West Shore communities would already be familiar with the areas.
+Therefore, many of the large number of the drug dealers and other criminals with whom they would be dealing would already be on their radar.

-- The City of Langford and those other West Shore communities should develop a joint plan that projects growth, and then proportionately budget for future police, with those West Shore communities still being policed by the RCMP immediately asking for more Members.
+The City of Langford and those other West Shore communities should develop a joint plan that projects growth.
+Then they should proportionately budget for future police needs with those West Shore communities still being policed by the RCMP immediately asking for more Members.